dzvilius/visual-money-tracker/README.md

 - Import CSV import via API
 - Format the data
-- Output data as table
+- Output data as a table
 - Visual chart for income categories
 - Visual chart for spending categories
 - Data filtering by year, month, type and category